 By BRYCE MCLEAN

 Fishing for more tales from the river?
-Check out Matt and Bryce’s other posts: Skwalla Season on the Bitterroot River, Fly Fishing: The Comedy of Tragedy, and An Ode to Brown Trout, or visit the Fish It archive.
+Check out Matt and Bryce’s other posts: Spring Flyfishing Highlights and the Pursuit of a Dream, Zen and the Art of Not Fishing At All, and How to Escape the Boat Hatch, or visit the Fish It archive.

 Be sure to visit the Make it Missoula fishing page.

 Bryce McLean- I was born and raised in Montana as part of a family where every member knows how to cast a fly rod.
 I grew up about ten minutes from the banks of the Bitterroot River, and have had the distinct privilege of fishing it pretty much my entire life.
 I’m 25 years old, and am lucky enough to be going in to my 3rd season guiding the Bitterroot, the Blackfoot, the Missouri, and the Clark Fork.
 I’m also the co-founder of www.bigskytrouting.com which is a new website for those who just flat out love the sport of fly fishing.
 I’ve fished all over Montana, and a few other places across the world, and there is pretty much nothing else I would rather do.